RomeoSilvestri/University/README.md

 ## Parallel Clustering on a Network of Molecules
 ### Java, Spark - January 2022
+The aim of the project is to do a clustering on a network of PPI-type molecules using the algorithm of Girvan and Newmans based on the calculation of Edge-Betweenness.
+The approach used is Map-Reduce and refers to the Apache Spark framework.
+The PPI network is a network that represents the interaction between proteins, it contains arcs and nodes to describe the relationship between the proteins; in this specific case the nodes represent the proteins and the arcs the relationships between them.
+Clustering is useful to search for groups of proteins: proteins in the same group will have stronger relationships with each other and proteins in different groups will have a weaker relationship.

 ## Robust Clustering on Italian Provinces